divenal/givenergy-scripts/README.md

 Tariff is IOG (cheap period 2330 to 0530, with random bonus hours).
 I tend to ask for car to be ready by 7am (alarm clock time), as a compromise between constraining Octopus to finish charge too early, and extra slots interfering with planning.
 Inverter can see Zappi chargepoint, which means I need to take steps to avoid battery discharging into car.
 Current scheme is simply to reduce discharge power to be enough to meet base load, but if the car decides to charge in a bonus slot, it will take some, but not very much, from the battery.

 I don't start the battery charge until after midnight, and therefore pause discharge from 2330 until start of charging.
-This is simply for accounting purposes - it's convenient for all the charging to happen within one day, rather than having it happen at the end of one day for use the next day.
+This is mainly for accounting purposes - it's convenient for all the charging to happen within one day, rather than having it happen at the end of one day for use the next day.
+But also, it seems rebalancing happens at low voltages if the battery is left idle, so it's now getting an hour to idle before charging.

 When forcing charge/discharge, I try to do it at lower power for longer, when possible, in the belief that this is better for battery health.
 (Would be nice if you could store a power with each discharge slot, rather than having to keep swapping between max (when in dynamic mode) and around 1.5kW when doing a forced discharge.